swat-ds/datasets/manumissions/README.md

 The remaining files are separate CSVs with manumissions data as transcribed from each individual volume or folder.

+For a full explanation of this dataset, see Martinez, Zahara, and Celia Caust-Ellenbogen.
+"Quaker Manumissions in the American Northeast and Mid-Atlantic, 1759-1805."  *Journal of Slavery and Data Preservation* 5, no. 3 (2024): 65-71. https://doi.org/10.25971/hc3y-2e96.

 ## What is a manumission?
 A manumission is a formal document that promises to free an enslaved person.
 Most manumissions follow a similar formula:
 - Name of enslaver(s)